The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - Victorious Childhood Friend: She was one to her husband, who dated her when his traveling theater troupe came into Inaba once a year.

-- You Remind Me of X: The Protagonist reminds her of her husband, but she points out that her husband was more handsome.
-She also mentions that the Protagonist looks like her grandchild.
+- You Remind Me of X: The Protagonist reminds her of her husband (though she claims her husband was more handsome).
+The anime shows in a flashback the protagonist does have some resemblance to her husband in his youth which support this.

 The Tower Social Link and a young boy the Protagonist could tutor as a part-time job.